ForLoopCodes/terminal-hunt/PROJECT_SUMMARY.md

-# Terminal Hunt - Project Summary
+# Termhunt - Project Summary

 ## 🎯 Project Overview

-I've successfully created **Terminal Hunt**, a complete Product Hunt-inspired platform for discovering and sharing terminal-based applications.
+I've successfully created **Termhunt**, a complete Product Hunt-inspired platform for discovering and sharing terminal-based applications.
 The project is built with modern web technologies and follows your detailed specifications.

 ## ✨ What's Been Delivered